DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-security-recommendations/index.md

 ## Non-HTTP/S Use Cases

-There are scenarios where users might want to leverage Cloudflare’s global network and robust [L3/L4 DDoS protection](https://developers.cloudflare.com/ddos-protection/about/attack-coverage/) without handling TLS termination or processing HTTP/S traffic and payloads.
+There are scenarios where users might want to leverage Cloudflare's global network and robust [L3/L4 DDoS protection](https://developers.cloudflare.com/ddos-protection/about/attack-coverage/) without handling TLS termination or processing HTTP/S traffic and payloads.
 For these specialized use cases, Cloudflare offers several options tailored to non-HTTP/S requirements.

 Available Options: